Chief Executive Officer

 Mr. Ketzner was a longtime aide to then Iowa Governor, Terry Branstad, and Lt.
 Governor, Kim Reynolds, as the administration’s legislative liaison and policy advisor.
-Mr. Ketzner received his undergraduate degree from the University of Iowa and is currently pursuing an MBA at the University of Iowa Tippie College of Business.
+Mr. Ketzner received his undergraduate degree from the University of Iowa.

 Director of Stakeholder Engagement and Corporate Communications

 Director of Corporate Finance

 Ms. Wyrsch, a retired chief executive, has been president of wind energy and natural gas pipeline businesses in North America, and has served as a senior executive for three major investor-owned utilities, providing both electric and natural gas services across the US.
 In those roles she has had oversight responsibility for the construction and operation of large infrastructure projects, including wind farms, natural gas pipelines, gas processing and storage facilities, and electric transmission and distribution.
 Additionally, she has had oversight responsibilities for legal and regulatory matters.